 Common conditions of the hip muscles include hamstring strain, hamstring tear, psoas strain, adductor strain, muscle tear and piriformis syndrome.

 Ligaments and Labrum

 The hip joint is protected and surrounded by a soft tissue sleeve called the hip joint capsule.
 Ligaments, soft tissue structures that connect bone to bone, reinforce the capsule.
-The capsule and ligaments provide passive stability to the hip joint, but allow movements in different planes.
-The labrum of the hip is a fibrocartilagenous structure that is located at the level of the acetabulum.
+The capsule and ligaments provide passive stability to the hip joint but allow movements in different planes.
+The labrum of the hip is a fibrocartilaginous structure that is located at the level of the acetabulum.
 It provides added depth and stability to the joint.

 Common conditions of the ligaments and labrum include labral tear, hip dislocation and capsulitis.

 A burse is a fluid filled sac that decreases friction between a tendon and underlying bone.
 Bursae for frictionless joint movement between these structures.
 The primary burse of the hip is the greater trochanter burse.
 It is located between the gluteus minimus and gluteus medius and the greater trochanter of the femur.
 It can become inflamed because of direct trauma or overuse.

 This condition is referred to as hip bursitis or trochanteric bursitis.